Tax: International

-In developing countries
+Taxation as a percentage of GDP 2016 was 45.9% in Denmark, 45.3% in France, 33.2% in the United Kingdom, 26% in the United States, and among all OECD members an average of 34.3%.

+In terms of modern recognition of human rights such as by the Council of Europe, taxation is widely recognized as part of the "hard core of public authority prerogatives" which signifies that the power to levy taxes is a fundamental, sovereign function of the state (public law) rather than a private transaction.

+In the case law of the European Court of Human Rights, following the decision in Ferrazzini, tax matters—including assessments, surcharges, and enforcement—are considered part of the "hard core" because they fall outside the scope of "civil rights and obligations" guaranteed under Article 6(1) of the European Convention on Human Rights.

+In the United States, the IRS has about 1,177 forms and instructions, 28.4111 megabytes of Internal Revenue Code which contained 3.8 million words as of 1 February 2010, multiple tax regulations in the Code of Federal Regulations, and supplementary material in the Internal Revenue Bulletin.

+Development

+General government revenue, in % of GDP, from social contributions.
+For this data, 20% of the variance of GDP per capita – adjusted for purchasing power parity (PPP) – is explained by revenue from social security and the like.

 Following Nicolas Kaldor's research, public finance in developing countries is strongly tied to state capacity and financial development.
 As state capacity develops, states not only increase the level of taxation but also the pattern of taxation.
 With larger tax bases and the diminishing importance of trading tax, income tax gains more importance.

 According to Tilly's argument, state capacity evolves as a response to the emergence of war.
 War is an incentive for states to raise taxes and strengthen states' capacity.
 Historically, a number of taxation breakthroughs took place during wartime.
 The introduction of income tax in Britain was due to the Napoleonic War in 1798.
 The US first introduced income tax during the Civil War.
 Taxation is constrained by the fiscal and legal capacities of a country.
 Fiscal and legal capacities also complement each other.
 A well-designed tax system can minimize efficiency loss and boost economic growth.
 With better compliance and better support to financial institutions and individual property, the government will be able to collect more tax.
 Although wealthier countries have higher tax revenue, economic growth does not always translate to higher tax revenue.
 For example, in India, increases in exemptions lead to the stagnation of income tax revenue at around 0.5% of GDP since 1986.

-Researchers for EPS PEAKS stated that the core purpose of taxation is revenue mobilization, providing resources for National Budgets, and forming an important part of macroeconomic management.
-They said economic theory has focused on the need to "optimize" the system through balancing efficiency and equity, understanding the impacts on production, and consumption as well as distribution, redistribution, and welfare.

-They state that taxes and tax relief have also been used as a tool for behavioral change, to influence investment decisions, labor supply, consumption patterns, and positive and negative economic spillovers (externalities), and ultimately, the promotion of economic growth and development.
-The tax system and its administration also play an important role in state-building and governance, as a principal form of "social contract" between the state and citizens who can, as taxpayers, exert accountability on the state as a consequence.

-The researchers wrote that domestic revenue forms an important part of a developing country's public financing as it is more stable and predictable than Overseas Development Assistance and necessary for a country to be self-sufficient.
-They found that domestic revenue flows are, on average, already much larger than ODA, with aid worth less than 10% of collected taxes in Africa as a whole.

 However, in a quarter of African countries Overseas Development Assistance does exceed tax collection, with these more likely to be non-resource-rich countries.
 This suggests countries making the most progress replacing aid with tax revenue tend to be those benefiting disproportionately from rising prices of energy and commodities.